volur-ai/python-volur-sdk/docs/examples/upload-materials-data-from-a-csv-with-header.md

 client.upload_materials_information(source)
 ```

 That's it!
-You have successfully configured a CSV source for materials using Volur AI SDK.
+You have successfully configured a CSV source for materials using Völur SDK.